Last updated on January 28, 2023

 Luckily for you, we’ve already done the hard work and broken down a few of the best commanders in different categories to get you started:

-We’ve also got a tier list of the best commanders and a guide on how many lands you need to build a good deck.
+We've also got a tier list of the best commanders, the most fun commanders, and a guide on how many lands you need to build a good deck.

 Brago, King Eternal offers an excellent way to benefit from a wide board of creatures with ETB effects.
 Grand Arbiter Augustin IV gives an overall cost reduction to all of your spells while hindering your opponents.
-Ephara, God of the Polis provides card advantage if you’re flashing in your blink creatures on other player’s turns.
+Ephara, God of the Polis provides card advantage if you’re flashing in your blink creatures on your opponent's turns.

 There’s no right or wrong choice.
 It all depends on you and what you think will be the most fun for you.
 That’s the beauty of the format.